-We have tested the tires for several miles, with various corners, both uphill and downhill in order to simulate almost every possible scenario and corner you might encounter in day to day driving.
+We have tested the tires for several miles, with various corners, both uphill and downhill to simulate almost every possible scenario and corner you might encounter in day to day driving.

-On light snow, both tires performed identical while in deep snow that zigzag pattern of Bridgestone Blizzak WS80 provided a bit of extra grip and traction compared with the General AltiMAX Arctic.
+On light snow, both tires performed identically while in deep snow that zigzag pattern of Bridgestone Blizzak WS80 provided a bit of extra grip and traction compared with the General AltiMAX Arctic.

 Blizzak ws80 vs General altimax arctic on icy roads

-Ice, is the main problem of all winter tires, this is a known fact.
-The main problem is that any tire will find it hard to find grip on such a slippery surface as ice.
-Even so some Winter Tires perform better than others on icy roads.
+Ice is the main problem of all winter tires, this is a known fact.
+The main problem is that any tire will find it hard to find a grip on such a slippery surface as ice.
+Even so, some Winter Tires perform better than others on icy roads.

 In our test, when accelerating the Bridgestone Blizzak WS 80 found grip faster and the car felt more stable compared with its rival, the General AltiMAX Arctic.

-Braking, felt similar with the acceleration test.
+Braking felt similar to the acceleration test.
 The car equipped with Blizzak WS 80 braked faster by 1 meter compared with the car equipped with General AltiMAX Arctic.

-We didn’t tested the General AltiMAX Arctic equipped with studs, because Bridgeston Blizzak WS80 cannot be equipped with studs, thus any test would be irrelevant.
+We didn’t test the General AltiMAX Arctic equipped with studs, because Bridgestone Blizzak WS80 cannot be equipped with studs, thus any test would be irrelevant.

 Altimax arctic vs Blizzak WS80 on dry roads.

-On dry roads, and freezing conditions both tires performed identical.
-The difference between them were basically insignificant.
+On dry roads, and freezing conditions both tires performed identically.
+The difference between them was insignificant.

-But we discovered something else: on dry roads the General AltiMAX Arctic are a bit noisy compared with the Bridgestone Blizzak WS80.
+But we discovered something else: on dry roads, the General AltiMAX Arctic is a bit noisy compared with the Bridgestone Blizzak WS80.